Home Dog Breed Small Dog Breeds Australian Silky Terrier - Dog Breed Information

 Habitat

 The Silky can adapt to the apartment living and country living as well.
 They are very active indoors and play a lot with the toys.
 They wander inside the house and along with the owner.
 They are sensitive to cold weather and like to stay warm.
-They are not meant to be left alone for long time as they like to be a family dog.
+They are not suited to being left alone for extended periods, as they prefer to be part of the family.

 Life Style

-The Silky Terrier is energetic breed and need a lot of exercise to keep their body fit.
+The Silky Terrier is an energetic breed that requires plenty of exercise to stay fit.
 They need to run and play in the yard or well-fenced area like Dog Park.
 They need to walk daily and be certain to make them walk only for short distance.
 They like to play games like ball game, freeze bee and other fetching games.
 They are very loyal and affectionate to the owner and the family they belong.

 Predators